Ekumen-OS/beluga/README.md

 ## Overview

-Beluga is a library providing an extensible particle filter implementation, including sensor and motion models.
+Beluga is an extensible library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms, including sensor and motion models.
-It also provides a `drop-in` replacement for the `amcl` node needed by [navigation2](https://github.com/ros-planning/navigation2).
+It also provides a _drop-in_ replacement for the `amcl` node used in [navigation2](https://github.com/ros-planning/navigation2).

 https://user-images.githubusercontent.com/26796393/222827672-b8ab8421-5933-42f3-8144-be8d417e8aeb.mp4